 GCBC students are not allowed to re-enroll as a new student.
-Student I.D. numbers are a lifetime number and may not be changed or re-assigned.
-Course Load: The Administration defines a full-time student as one who is taking three or more classes.
-Students should not enroll in new courses if they have 3 or more incomplete courses.
+Student I.D. numbers are a lifetime number and may not be changed or reassigned.
+Course Load: The Administration defines a full-time

 Dropping and Adding Courses: Students who desire any type of course change must receive approval from the GCBC Dean.